 Mapping the collision between a passenger plane and Black Hawk helicopter

-(CNN) — A passenger plane collided with a US Army Black Hawk helicopter over the Potomac River – near Ronald Reagan National Airport just outside of Washington, DC – on Wednesday night, according to the Federal Aviation Administration and defense officials.
-There were 64 people on board the aircraft and three people aboard the helicopter.
+(CNN) — A commercial passenger plane bound for Ronald Reagan National Airport collided with a US Army Black Hawk helicopter over the Potomac River just outside of Washington, DC, on Wednesday night.
+There were 64 people on board the aircraft and three people in the helicopter.
+No one is believed to have survived the collision, DC Fire and EMS Chief John Donnelly said Thursday.

+Experts say both the pilots of American Airlines Flight 5342 and the military pilots in the Black Hawk would have had experience navigating the complex airspace, and the head of the nation’s air traffic controllers union said it’s too soon to speculate on a cause.

 Here is what we know, so far, in maps: